National Academy of Human Resources Ram Charan HR Essay Contest

 You don’t need to be constrained by these questions and I certainly don’t want you to boil the ocean on this.
 Let’s reconvene in three weeks to discuss.”

-The deadline for submission of essays is August 1, 2015.
+The deadline for submission of essays has been extended from August 1, 2015 to August 15, 2015.

 The essays will be evaluated and judged by a panel of distinguished HR professionals who are Fellows of the National Academy of Human Resources (NAHR).
 NAHR is an honorific organization where individuals and institutions of distinction in Human Resources are recognized for exceptional professional achievement by election as “Fellows of NAHR”.
 In addition, NAHR furthers the HR profession through the Chief Human Resources Officer (CHRO) Academy and other philanthropic and educational activities.